carlovalenti/TRiP/README.md

 A few-files, all-in-one C engine for Transformer AI models: inference, training, tokenizer creation, chat, and vision.

 Built from scratch over 18 months during my lunch breaks and weekend nights, TRiP exists because I just wanted to truly understand the transformer internals - from the matrix multiplications up.
+TRiP's purpose is purely educational — for me and for anyone willing to learn about transformers.
+It supports Gemma 1, Llama 2, PaliGemma, and GPT-2, with full inference and training.
+It does not aim to track the latest model releases, and is not trying to compete with llama.cpp.

 ## What TRiP supports